kbarry91/4th-Year-AI-Project/G00339811-AI/README.txt

  ===================================================================================================

 * Spiders
+After a battle with a spider walking over it kills it and removes it from the game.
 The following is a list of spiders used in the game.
 The type is how they are referenced in the game.
 Colour is the spiders colour.